chikamichi/metamorphosis/README.md

 ## Synopsis

-Metamorphosis provides you with a generic "plugins" system.
+Metamorphosis (MMP) provides you with a generic "plugins" system.
 Using Metamorphosis, a module or a class is able to alter and/or extend its original behavior at run-time, in a standardized, programmer-friendly way.

-Typical use-cases may be:
+Typical use-cases:

 * you wrote a tiny yet powerful application, and would like to be able to extend its functionnalities without clutering the code base with loads of specific stuff;